 During the decades before the political transformation of the early 1990s, admission to Rustenburg, as with other schools in South Africa, was limited to white learners..
-The school was a member of a group called the Open Schools Association, which lobbied for our schools to be opened to learners across the entire South African population.
+The school was a member of a group called the Open Schools Association, which lobbied for schools to be opened to learners across the entire South African population.
 Towards the end of the 1980s, Rustenburg indicated to the Department that it would welcome the opportunity to open our school if we were allowed to do so.
 During 1990 this permission was granted, and in January 1991 Rustenburg opened its doors to girls of all races and nationalities.

 Meanwhile as the decade of the 1990s wore on, more and more diverse learners were enrolled at Rustenburg.
 The 2000’s saw an increase in the technology available for teaching and a big change in the National school curriculum, which in itself brought different challenges to the school.

 While the façade of the school has remained unchanged over the years, various new classrooms have been added, a dedicated Music Block built, attached to the hostel, and in 1971, the new school hall, incorporating the old Kemp Hall and a brand new foyer was opened.
 In 2014, a new Mathematics and Physical Sciences building was opened and a new Astroturf Hockey Playing Field inaugurated.

 The past few years have seen a raised consciousness in sustainability.
 As a school we now recycle close to 100% of all our waste and we are self-sustaining as far as our water supply is concerned.

 Today, Rustenburg is ranked highly among the top ten schools in the Western Cape, and there is no doubt that the foundations laid at the start have been key to its success.